rstudio/team-admin.rstudio.com/docs/rstudio_connect/configure_connect.md

 NoWarning
 ```

 (For your sanity during the course.
-Do not do this in production!)
+Do not do this in production unless you have a good reason to do so!)

 ![images](assets/http_no_warning.png)

-### Configuration
+### More configuration options

 Connect admin guide [Appendix A: Configuration Options](https://docs.rstudio.com/connect/admin/appendix/configuration/#Server)